 Also, consider querying your existing clients and followers to find out what interests them.
 You can do this by sending email surveys to your existing database or posting surveys on social media asking for feedback.

 Finding the perfect calendar slots for your marketing schedule and conceptualizing events and advertising that will engage current and prospective clients are likely to lead to positive results.

 Get Creative With Your Marketing

+When it comes to marketing calendar planning, Forbes recommends funneling a nominal percentage (about 10% or less) of your marketing budget to testing new tactics.
 The potential for even a slightly higher return on investment may be worth it.
 Plus, you’ll be branching out into new marketing territories that can further expand your brand’s reach.
-Consider which innovative approaches could yield positive results.

 Gain an Influential Following

 Additionally, reach out to “influencers” – popular individuals who post on the Web.
 Contact influencers who align with your company’s target audience and see if they can mention your company or develop posts with links to your website.
 You could strike an arrangement that is beneficial for you and them.